Study of visible-light emission in pure and methane-doped liquid argon: Introduction

-Accordingly, in this work we systematically study the properties of visible light scintillations both in pure liquid Ar and its mixtures with CH$_4$ to verify the previous results and hypotheses.
-The preliminary results of the study were published in~\cite{Bondar20S1}.
-In the current work, the experimental setup design was improved compared to that of~\cite{Bondar20S1}, namely photon collection efficiency was increased, cross-talk background was decreased and an alpha-particle source of irradiation was used in addition to that of pulsed X-ray.
-As a result, the photon yields of visible light scintillations were measured in pure liquid Ar and its mixtures with CH$_4$ with improved accuracy.
+Accordingly, in this work we systematically study the properties of visible-light emission of S1 signal both in pure liquid Ar and its mixtures with CH$_4$ to verify the previous results and hypotheses.
+The preliminary results of the study were published in ref.~\cite{Bondar20S1}.
+In the current work, the experimental setup design was improved compared to that of ref.~\cite{Bondar20S1}, namely photon collection efficiency was increased, cross-talk background was decreased and an alpha-particle source of irradiation was used in addition to that of pulsed X-ray.
+As a result, the photon yields of visible-light emission were measured in pure liquid Ar and its mixtures with CH$_4$ with improved accuracy.
 The relevance of the results obtained to the development of noble liquid detectors for dark matter searches is also discussed.